haihua0913/awesome-mcn/datasets.md

-# Comprehensive list of existing datasets for medical concept normalization (MCN)
+# A comprehensive list of existing datasets for medical concept normalization (MCN)

 ## Overview of the datasets